C-Backus/Project-Narnia/README.md

 Log in using username and password created on the server.

 If shutting down system is desired, press Ctrl+c in the CLI window that the program is running in.
-All data will be saved. **NOTE**: if there is user logged in when this occurs, the logged in user will *remain logged in upon next execution of the code!*
+All user data will be saved. **NOTE**: if there is user logged in when this occurs, the logged in user will *remain logged in upon next execution of the code!*

 <br />